night0721/auth-bot/README.md

 or click **Start** button for Replit user

 > [!NOTE]
-> Try running **/setup** command in your server's verify channel, please remember to keep the code your bot sent for pulling members.
+> Try running **/setup** command in your server's verify channel, please remember to keep the code sent by your bot for pulling members.

 Join our Discord Server for update's news!